 How is aid getting into Gaza?

-More than 1 million people in Gaza at risk of starvation this July, and the Rafah Crossing has been shut for more than 70 days.
+More than 1 million people in Gaza at risk of starvation this summer, and the Rafah Crossing has been shut for three months.
 Safe and unimpeded aid access is desperately needed.
 But how will it get delivered?

 DONATE to the Gaza Crisis Appeal